BaseCase/life/README.md

 ## TODO - for v1

-- [ ] when paused, you can edit the board by moving cursor around and toggling cells
 - [ ] when screen shrinks, maintain offscreen board but don't try to render
 - [ ] when screen grows, increase board size to match
 - [ ] unit tests (figure out how to do this in C)